General aspects

 NO.

-As an organiser, you must use the Commission’s central online collection system for collecting signatures online.
+As an organiser, you must use the Commission’s online collection system to collect signatures online.

 NO.